Federal funding updates

 Currently, there are no changes to the operations of existing grants and funding - please continue to work and charge expenses to your projects in a prudent manner and according to sponsor-approved budgets.
 Additionally, do not postpone your plans to submit your grant proposals on time; continue to submit them as planned and by the posted due dates.
 All federal grant submission systems are currently operational and are expected to remain that way.

 If you receive a stop work or termination notification concerning existing grants or general information about an operational change from a federal agency, please immediately forward them to your sponsored program team in the OVPRI (find your team here).
 As soon as possible, we will provide additional guidance.
 In the meantime, should there be any material changes, you will receive additional communication.
-More frequent updates and additional resources will continue to be posted on our federal funding updates webpage.
+Additional updates and resources will continue to be posted on our federal funding updates webpage.

 It is anticipated that the pause at federal agencies is temporary with additional guidance expected by Feb.
 1. However, it is important that we are able to continue to gather the most important and up-to-date information as possible.